thomas694/finddupe/README.md

 - support for ignoring files by patterns (v1.26)
 - checking for NTFS file system in batch and hardlink mode (v1.27)
 - performance optimizations (especially for very large amounts of files) (v1.28)
+- new option to skip linked duplicates in output list (v1.30)

 It works for me, but some more testing is desirable.